SALT Alerts are available via Twitter.

 Significant SALT developments for 2015 and predictions for 2016 webcast

 Efforts to reform SALT regimes and to interpret recently adopted SALT changes through regulatory action have rapidly continued throughout 2015.
 Taxpayers are focusing on new rules that affect longstanding income and indirect tax filing requirements and sourcing provisions.
 The impact of the U.S. Supreme Court’s decision in Wynne also continues to resonate.
 Members of Grant Thornton’s SALT – National Tax Office discuss significant SALT developments from 2015 and SALT trends expected in 2016.

 Retail and restaurants: Should you buy into the new repairs safe harbor?

 The remodel/refresh repairs safe harbor for retail stores and restaurants provided in Rev. Proc.
 2015-56 offers an approach that may reduce disputes regarding the deductibility or capitalization of remodel and refresh projects.
 Listen to a discussion of the safe harbor and potential opportunities and issues for retailers, restaurants and their lessors during implementation.

 Understanding what the $680 billion tax deal means to your business

 Lawmakers enacted a groundbreaking tax and spending bill in December that makes more than $680 billion in tax changes.
 Twenty-two popular tax provisions are now permanent, and the bill made important changes to the R&D credit, REIT rules, bonus depreciation, alternative fuel credits, health care reform excise taxes and many other provisions.
 Replay the webcast to learn what’s been made permanent, what’s been enhanced and what’s next for the tax provisions that are still temporary.

 Thought leadership from our State and Local Tax professionals

-Meet Veronica Caputo, SALT senior manager in the Philadelphia office
+Meet Brian Pomis, SALT partner in the Chicago office

 Tax professional standards statement